 This paper discusses 3D sensing and how NIR light is used for facial recognition systems.
 It explains the importance of measuring radiant intensity of NIR emissions and the challenges of obtaining accurate measurement to ensure the quality of facial recognition systems in devices such as smartphones, laptops, and automobiles.
 It introduces Radiant's integrated NIR Intensity Lens solution and outlines the solution's advantages for evaluating NIR emitters for use in consumer products.

 Near-infrared light—the range of electromagnetic wavelengths between roughly 700 nanometers (nm) and 1500 nm—is invisible to the human eye, making it ideal for an increasing number of 3D sensing applications such as facial recognition, iris scanning, gesture recognition, terrain mapping, automobile LiDAR, and night-vision security cameras.

-Anne Corning of Radiant Vision Systems discusses the importance of NIR measurement in facial recognition technology, measurement challenges, and technologies that enable measurement efficiency (including imaging, wide-field-of-view optics, and structured light pattern evaluation for characterizing NIR dot patterns used in facial sensing).
+Radiant Vision Systems discusses the importance of NIR measurement in facial recognition technology, measurement challenges, and technologies that enable measurement efficiency (including imaging, wide-field-of-view optics, and structured light pattern evaluation for characterizing NIR dot patterns used in facial sensing).

 The Near-Infrared (NIR) Intensity Lens system is an integrated camera/lens solution that measures the angular distribution and radiant intensity of 940 nm near-infrared (NIR or near-IR) emitters.
 The NIR Intensity Lens system utilizes Fourier optics to capture a full cone of data in a single measurement to ±70 degrees, giving you extremely fast, accurate results ideal for in-line quality control.